willjp/wallpapermgr/README.rst

 ============

 Configurable tool to manage display/synchronization of wallpapers between computers.
+Designed to be used in minimal window-managers like dwm, i3, xmonad, etc.

 Wallpapers are grouped into tar archives. files are synchronized between computers using git.
 You may define your own command that determines which